-Kolkata: Principal of RG Kar Medical College resigns amid protests over junior doctor’s rape, murder
+We will transfer probe into doctor’s rape, murder to CBI if police unable to solve case, says CM

 Sign up for our daily newsletter.
 It’s free

+Meanwhile, Dr Sandip Ghosh, the principal of RG Kar Medical College and Hospital, resigned on Monday amid protests over the rape and murder of the doctor, ANI reported.

-Meanwhile, three junior doctors and one member of the house staff were summoned by the Kolkata Police in connection with the case.
+Earlier in the day, the police summoned three junior doctors and one member of the house staff in connection with the case.
 “They were on duty on the night of the incident,” ANI reported on Monday quoting unidentified officials.

 The victim’s autopsy report found injuries to her eyes, genitals, mouth, face, neck, belly, left leg, ankles, right hand, ring finger and lips, reported Firstpost on Monday.